-Chapter 1.
-GENERAL PROVISIONS
+CHAPTER 1 GENERAL PROVISIONS

-Article 1.
 Objectives

-- 1. The EFTA States and Serbia shall establish a free trade area by means of this Agreement and the complementary agreements on trade in agricultural products, concurrently concluded between each individual EFTA State and Serbia, with a view to spurring prosperity and sustainable development in their territories.
-(3) - 2.
-The objectives of this Agreement, which is based on trade relations between market economies and on the respect of democratic principles and human rights, are: - (a) to achieve the liberalisation of trade in goods, in conformity with Article XXIV of the General Agreement on Tariffs and Trade (hereinafter referred to as "the GATT 1994"); - (b) to mutually increase investment opportunities between the Parties, and to gradually develop an environment conducive to enhanced trade in services; - (c) to provide fair conditions of competition for trade between the Parties and to ensure adequate and effective protection of intellectual property rights; - (d) to gradually achieve further liberalisation on a mutual basis of the government procurement markets of the Parties; and - (e) to develop international trade in such a way as to contribute to the objective of sustainable development and to ensure that this objective is integrated and reflected in the Parties' trade relationship; (4) and - (f) to contribute in this way to the harmonious development and expansion of world trade.
-(5) - (3) As amended by the Protocol amending the Free Trade Agreement between the EFTA States and the Republic of Serbia, signed on 20 May 2015 and entered into force on 1 February 2017. - (4) As amended by the Protocol amending the Free Trade Agreement between the EFTA States and the Republic of Serbia, signed on 20 May 2015 and entered into force on 1 February 2017. - (5) As amended by the Protocol amending the Free Trade Agreement between the EFTA States and the Republic of Serbia, signed on 20 May 2015 and entered into force on 1 February 2017.
+1. Albania and the EFTA States shall establish a free trade area by means of this Agreement and the complementary agreements on trade in agricultural products, concurrently concluded between Albania and each individual EFTA State, with a view to spurring prosperity and economic development in their territories.

+2. The objectives of this Agreement, which is based on trade relations between market economies and on the respect of democratic principles and human rights, are:

+- to achieve the liberalisation of trade in goods, in conformity with Article XXIV of the General Agreement on Tariffs and Trade (hereinafter referred to as "the GATT 1994"); - (b) to mutually increase investment opportunities between the Parties, and to gradually develop an environment conducive to enhanced trade in services; - (c) to develop international trade in such a way as to contribute to the objective of sustainable development and to ensure that this objective is integrated and reflected in the Parties' trade relationship;3 - (d) to provide fair conditions of competition for trade between the Parties and to ensure adequate and effective protection of intellectual property rights; - (e) to gradually achieve further liberalisation on a mutual basis of the government procurement markets of the Parties; and - (f) to contribute in this way to the harmonious development and expansion of world trade.
-Article 2.

 Trade Relations Governed by this Agreement